Chapter Three: The Ordeal

 I met Layo at lunch that day.
-I gave our usual greeting, running up and giving him a big hug.
+I ran up and gave him a big hug – our usual greeting.
 He hugged me back and grinned at me.

 “Hey hey, what’s up?”

 So much was up.
 I opened my mouth to start telling him all about – well, to tell him that I would have something big to tell him when we could talk in private.
-He was right there.
-All I'd have to do was open my mouth and say “Layo, I've got some big news, when can we talk?”
+All I’d have to do was open my mouth and say “Layo, I’ve got some big news, when can we talk?”